Azaya89/azaya89.github.io/README.md

 ![bars](images/bar.png "Horizontal and vertical bars.")

-You can also create grouped bar charts if you have two or more sets of categories you want to show their amounts.
+You can also create grouped bar charts if you have two or more sets of categories you want to compare their amounts side by side:

-    #import libraries
+    # import libraries
     from bokeh.models import ColumnDataSource
     from bokeh.transform import dodge